Way #6

 LOVE SONGS AS OPPORTUNITIES TO CHOOSE CLOSENESS

 We enjoy creating playlists of favorite love songs.
 They help create a romantic mood that reminds us how grateful we are to have found each other.
 Sweet and tender love songs are especially wonderful for our hug-and-sway daily dance that we have described for you earlier.
+You can look in our Appendix for our Sweet and Tender Playlist, containing over 50 of our favorites.

 Even if you don’t decide to create a hug-and-sway dance list, you have an opportunity to combine fun and romance by listening to and collecting love songs that create closeness, both during the process and also later at any time you choose to access those special playlists.
 Use your playlists often to bring you closer and create a mood of romance — a reminder that your love is worth celebrating.